comfy/comfortable-mexican-sofa/README.md

 Extending Admin Area
 --------------------

-If you wish you can re-use Sofa's admin area for things you need to administer in your application.
-To do this, first of all you need to make your admin controllers to inherit from CmsAdmin::BaseController.
-This way your admin views will be using Sofa's admin layout and it's basic HttpAuth.
+If you wish, you can re-use Sofa's admin area for things you need to administer in your application.
+To do this, first you will need to make your admin controllers to inherit from CmsAdmin::BaseController.
+This way, your admin views will be using Sofa's admin layout and it's basic HttpAuth.

     class Admin::CategoriesController < CmsAdmin::BaseController
       # your code goes here